GeoffreyOmollo/BulkyBook/README.md

 # BulkyBook Project
-> This is a project which stores categories in a book-like manner.
-It is developed in ASP.NET Core MVC (.NET 6)
+> This is a CRUD project which is meant to store categories in a book-like manner.
+It has been developed in ASP.NET Core MVC (.NET 6)

 ## Table of Contents
 * [General Info](#general-information)